 Paul Lewis and his team brings the latest news from the world of personal finance plus advice for those trying to make the most of their money.

 I love all these podcasts and always learn something from each one.

-It’s because I have spent time reading and listening to others who are the professionals, I now feel much more confident and able to deal with our own personal finances.
-Who do you turn to when you have a finance question?
+Because I have spent time reading and listening to others who are the professionals, I now feel much more confident and able to deal with our own personal finances.
+So, who do you turn to when you have a finance question?
 Please do share your favourite books and podcasts in the comments below.